TheRenegadeCoder/SnakeMD/README.md

 ### Nested List

 Nested lists are complex lists that contain lists.
-Currently, PyMD does not support any convenience methods to generate nested lists, but they can be created manually using the MDList object.
+Currently, SnakeMD does not support any convenience methods to generate nested lists, but they can be created manually using the MDList object.

-*PyMD Source*
+*SnakeMD Source*

 ```py
 def _nested_list(doc: Document):